dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T932: Punitive measures should only be last resorts.
+### T932: Other discipline forms should fail before using harsh measures as a last resort.

 |Support|
 |---|